-- (1) not exceeding 30 work days to an employee who is an organ donor in any one-year period, for the purpose of donating his or hertheir organ to another person.
+(1) Not exceeding 30 work days to an employee who is an organ donor in any one-year period, for the purpose of donating their organ to another person.
 An additional unpaid leave of absence, not exceeding 30 work days in a one-year period, may be granted to an employee who is an organ donor for the purpose of donating the employee's organ to another person.
-The one-year period is measured from the date the employee's leave begins and shall consist of 12 consecutive months; and - (2) not exceeding five (5) work days to an employee who is a bone marrow donor in any one-year period, for the purpose of donating his or hertheir bone marrow to another person.
+The one-year period is measured from the date the employee's leave begins and shall consist of 12 consecutive months; and

+(2) Not exceeding five (5) work days to an employee who is a bone marrow donor in any one-year period, for the purpose of donating their bone marrow to another person.